-

 ・ESD Award: An ESD and SDGs research presentation session / Exchange meetings between UNESCO Associated Schools and sister schools

-・ESD Creative Award: A contest fostering creativity under SDG themes.
-Outstanding works were publicly exhibited during the “ESD Exhibition Tour 2024 Colours”, which visited 11 venues across Aichi Prefecture, Japan.
+・ESD Creative Award: A contest fostering creativity under SDGs themes.
+Outstanding works were publicly exhibited during the “ESD Exhibition Tour 2025 Climate Echoes”, which visited 10 venues across Aichi Prefecture, Japan.

 ・ESD Study Programme in Japan: A collaborative study programme in Hakuba Village, Nagano Prefecture, where high school students engage with local businesses and the government.